siberoloji/siberoloji.github.io/content/en/blog/engineering/operatingsystems/Linux/2024-10-19-gnome-desktop-environment-the-most-popular.md

     - linux
     - 'linux distributions'
 ---
 In the world of Linux and open-source software, desktop environments play a crucial role in shaping the user experience.
 Among the various options available, GNOME (GNU Network Object Model Environment) stands out as one of the most popular and feature-rich desktop environments.
-This blog post will delve into the history, features, and impact of <a href="https://www.gnome.org/" target="_blank" rel="noopener" title="">GNOME Desktop</a> the Linux ecosystem.
+This article will delve into the history, features, and impact of <a href="https://www.gnome.org/" target="_blank" rel="noopener" title="">GNOME Desktop</a> the Linux ecosystem.

 ## The Origins of GNOME